Diontae Johnson Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Season Stats

-- This season Johnson has 68 catches on 109 targets, with a team-high 809 receiving yards (73.5 per game) and four touchdowns.
+- Johnson's 809 receiving yards (73.5 per game) lead the Steelers.
+He has 68 catches on 109 targets with four touchdowns.

 - Johnson has been the target of 25.1% (109 total) of his team's 435 passing attempts this season.

-- With 11 targets in the red zone this season, Johnson has been on the receiving end of 18.0% of his team's 61 red zone pass attempts.

-- The Steelers, who rank 24th in the NFL in points scored, have attempted a pass 62.7% of the time while opting for the ground attack 37.3% of the time.
+- The Steelers, who rank 24th in the NFL in points scored, have attempted a pass 62.7% of the time while running the football 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Ravens.